patoshii/xcubicle-layers/README.md

 ## Usage

 - Account registration is optional.
 You can choose Returning User and enter in any email and password to login, but pledging will be disabled.
-However the notes layers will still work.
 - Currently pledging is only supported on Gofundme.com.
 Other sites like kickstarter.com, stackoverflow.com, linkedin.com, maps.google.com, and ebay.com have only demo code implemented.
 Eventually we will open pledging to any URL.
 - Notes can be written on any URL.
-Everything is stored on the Ardor data cloud.
+Everything is stored on the data cloud.
 Private notes are only seen by the account holder and public notes are seen by anyone visiting that page.

 ![](./screenshot2.png)
 ![](./screenshot3.png)